moverlin/moverlin.github.io/Research.md

 <br />
-I have explored different methods of numerical simulation for power systems.
+I have explored different methods for the numerical simulation of power systems.
 Some of the work includes high performance computing techniques in large power systems, simulations on certain hardware platforms with FPGAs, and adjustments to a numerical integration method to achieve faster simulation times.
-Finally, in order to clearly installed some key concepts, I have co-authored a paper which considers a geomettric interpretation for reference frames and the transformations between them.
+Finally, in order to clarify some key concepts, I have co-authored a paper which considers a geomettric interpretation for reference frames and the transformations between them.

 ### Relevant Publications